PaloAltoNetworks/prismacloud-api-python/README.md

 # Python SDK for the Prisma Cloud APIs

 This project includes a Python SDK for the Prisma Cloud APIs (CSPM, CWPP, and PCCS) in the form of a Python package.
-It also includes example scripts that utilize the SDK.
+It also includes reference scripts that utilize the SDK.

 Major changes with Version 4.0: